 Cannot find a way to log meeting notes to Salesforce?
 Here are a few best ways you can do immediately.

-Usually, sales and account team have many interaction with customer that result in meeting notes.
-It could be phone conversation, online meetings, face-to-face meetings, and on-field meetings.
+Usually, sales and account teams have much interaction with the customer that result in meeting notes.
+It could be a phone conversation, online meetings, face-to-face meetings, and on-field meetings.
 Hence, there are common reasons why Salesforce users want to save those notes to their company’s CRM system.
 They want to:

 - Keep track of meetings and related notes with specific accounts

-- Help other colleagues have a 360-view of conversation with customer
+- Help other colleagues have a 360-view of conversation with a customer

 - Keep their CRM up-to-date for reporting purposes

-While I have wandered around Salesforce Community, I was quite surprised by how people were craving for a solution to help with meeting notes:
+As I was wandering around the Salesforce Community, I got quite surprised by how people were craving a solution to help with meeting notes:

 What’s considered best practice as far as recording detailed notes after speaking or meeting with a client?